Low-complexity method for hybrid MPC with local guarantees: Numerical results

 \subsubsection{Local convergence to local minima}

-In order to illustrate the local convergence behavior of \refalg{alg:krasnoselskij}, we have solved \refexa{exa:bemporad} for $N=10$ and $50'000$ different initial iterates $s_0 := z_0 - \tfrac{1}{\xi}\lambda_0$, where $z_0$ was drawn uniformly randomly from $[-1,1]^{50}$ and $\lambda_0$ from $[-10,10]^{50}$.
-The proximal scaling was chosen as $\xi=100$ and the consensus tolerance was $\epsilon_{\rm tol} = 10^{-8}$. \refalg{alg:krasnoselskij} converges in $99.1\%$ of cases.
-In the remaining $0.9\%$, the initial iterate $s_0$ was not close enough to a fixed point (or $\xi$ was chosen too small).
+In order to illustrate the local convergence behavior of \refalg{alg:krasnoselskij} and the dependence of the method on both the initial iterate $s_0$ and the scaling $\xi$, we have solved \refexa{exa:bemporad} for $N=10$ and \num{50000} different initial iterates $s_0 := z_0 - \tfrac{1}{\xi}\lambda_0$, where $z_0$ was drawn uniformly randomly from $[-1,1]^{50}$ and $\lambda_0$ from $[-10,10]^{50}$.
+We considered three different proximal scalings $\xi=\{10,100,1000\}$ and the consensus tolerance was $\epsilon_{\rm tol} = 10^{-8}$.
 The convergence to local minima can be seen in \reffig{fig:bemporad:obj}, where we have clustered the solutions into four clusters \textbf{(a)}--\textbf{(d)} and illustrate the percentage of initial iterates achieving certain objective values which correspond to local optima.
-The state trajectories of the solutions for each cluster are plotted in Figures~\ref{fig:bemporad:c1}--\ref{fig:bemporad:c4}.
+In \reffig{fig:bemporad:obj}(a), we can see that for $\xi=10$ we converge to fewer different local solutions, compared to $\xi=100$ or $\xi=1000$ given in \reffig{fig:bemporad:obj}(b)--(c).
+In particular, the cluster \textbf{(b)} is absent from \reffig{fig:bemporad:obj}(a) and the cluster \textbf{(c)} contains a more narrow range of objective values.
+Furthermore, comparing Figures~\ref{fig:bemporad:obj}(a)--(c), we see that the method converges more frequently for larger $\xi$.
+Since the proposed method is a local method, the initial iterate $s_0$ of \refalg{alg:krasnoselskij} has a much large effect than $\xi$ on which local minima our method converges to.
+However, if $\xi$ is too small, some local minima will cease to correspond to fixed points of the method and the number of cases where the method fails to converge increases.
+Moreover, the state trajectories of the solutions for each cluster, for $\xi=100$, are plotted in Figures~\ref{fig:bemporad:c1}--\ref{fig:bemporad:c4}.
 Each cluster contains multiple local minima that have similar objective value.
-The $50'000$ different initial iterates only lead to $34$ trajectories that each differ (in terms of the objective value) by at least $10^{-5}$.
-Cluster \textbf{(a)} with $62.1\%$ of initial iterates contains solutions that are very close to the global optimum.
+The \num{50000} different initial iterates only lead to $34$ trajectories that each differ (in terms of the objective value) by at least $10^{-5}$.
+Cluster \textbf{(a)} with $62\%-68\%$ of initial iterates contains solutions that are very close to the global optimum.
 The initial iterate $s_0=0$ used in \refexa{exa:bemporad} belongs to this cluster.
 This illustrates that the presented method is indeed a local method, and does not necessarily converge to the global optimum.